Liang Yingzong

 - Status:On-the-job

-- Alma Mater:The Hong Kong University of Technology
+- Alma Mater:The Hong Kong University of Science and Technology

 - Teacher College:School of Materials and Energy